-The ATEX Standing Committee, in October 2004 issued a consideration paper which stated that seals are not to be considered "components".
-The text specifies:

-"Most mechanical seals are Machined Elements, parts of machinery which do not fall within the scope of Directive 94/9/EC".
+The ATEX Standing Committee, in October 2004 issued a consideration paper which stated that most mechanical seals are not to be considered "components".
+The text specifies: "Most mechanical seals are Machined Elements, parts of machinery which do not fall within the scope of Directive 2014/34/EU".
 Typically these seals are: